fardog/ghostface/README.md

 **This project is still in development, and is not yet published.**

-Evaluate a javascript file in PhantomJS, and print the output.
+Evaluate Javascript in PhantomJS, and print the output.

 Inspired by [jsdom-eval][], this module makes it trivial to run tests in a headless browser.